JakeSteam/blog-programming/_posts/2023-08-04-markdown-conversation-formatting.md

 ---
-title: Different approaches to conversation transcript formatting in Markdown
+title: Different approaches to conversation transcript formatting in Markdown 🗣️✍️
 author: Jake Lee
 layout: post
-image: /assets/images/2023/
+image: /assets/images/2023/conversations-banner.png
 tags:
     - Markdown
+    - CSS
 ---

-I'm currently trying to write a bit of fiction, and conversation transcripts are a key part of this.
-However, there doesn't seem to be any standard way of displaying a conversation transcript in Markdown.
+I'm currently trying to write some fiction, and conversation transcripts are a key part of this.
+However, there doesn't seem to be any standard way of displaying a conversation transcript in Markdown, with plain text looking pretty ugly!
 Here's a few approaches, and my recommendation.

 To compare approaches, I'll use a short exchange about stock trading from one of my favourite underrated films of all time: [Primer](https://www.imdb.com/title/tt0390384/).
 Here's the conversation in plain text, as you can see it doesn't stand out much, and is quite basic: